wyatt-herkamp/too-many-shortcuts/README.md

 A Fork of [Amecs](https://github.com/Siphalor/amecs), [Amecs-API](https://github.com/Siphalor/amecs-api), and [Nmuk](https://github.com/Siphalor/nmuk)

+## Features
+- Add Support for Meta Keys such as ALT, CTRL, and Shift in keybinds.
+- Alternative Keybindings.
+Bind a keybind to multiple keys
+- Search for a specific keybinding
+- See Conflicts and Unbound Keys easily!

+### Extra Keybindings
+- `Toggle Player Model Part`: Toggles the visibility of a player model part.
+- `Toggle Auto Jump`: Toggles the auto jump feature.
+- `Scroll Hotbar`: Scrolls the hotbar left or right.

 ## Supported Minecraft Versions
 -  1.21.6.rc.1
 -  1.21.5/1.21.4 Had zero changes between them.